omanshardt/js-event-handling-patterns/README.md

 **Calling context**

 Finally we have to look at the calling context.
 As stated in **Use a pre-defined function** the default behavior is that the listener function is called on the element on which the listener is registered.
-This means that the `this` keyword refers to this element.
-In addition the event object is passed in as the first and only argument to the listener function.
-This object provides many useful event- and element-related values.
-So in many cases this will satisfy our needs.
+This means that the `this` keyword within the listner function refers to this element.
+In addition the event object is passed in as the first and only argument.
+This event object provides many useful event- and element-related values.
+So in many cases this setup will satisfy our needs.

-If we assign an anonymous function to the listener (as done in **Assign the anonymous function to a variable**) and call another function that holds our business logic from within this listener function it is our responsibility to pass the execution context to the business logic function (what is not mandatory but recommended).
+If we assign an anonymous function to the listener (as done in **Assign the anonymous function to a variable**) and call another function that holds our business logic from within this listener function, it is our responsibility to pass the execution context to the business logic function (what is not mandatory but recommended).

 	function businessLogic() {
 		console.log('I was clicked');